Why Do People Not Like Me?

 Judging others isn’t nice.
 No one wants to stand in front of you, knowing that you’re thinking about all the bad things you can think about them.
 Each person has the mind and control to make their own decisions.
 We can only control ourselves.
 Even if they’re totally in the wrong, they can figure that out on their own without your thoughts.
 We need to learn to support others without judgment and just let it go.
 It’s not our job to tell others how they should live their life.
 That’s a tough lesson.

+Why don’t people like me?
 In the end, sometimes people won’t like you.
 There’s nothing you can do about it.
 Changing one’s personality is almost impossible, but you can change the way you act.
-You can change little things that will make others like you more.
+You can change little things that will make sure others like you more.
 Sometimes no matter what you do, others won’t like you, but what matters the most is that you like yourself.
+Remember: there isn’t a person in the world who is liked by everybody.
+All of us have different tastes and personalities and these preferences dictate who we choose to associate with.
+Everyone can find their own, comfortable niche — it’s what makes life great.